Sab Sitaray Humaray: Opening ceremony

 Multan Cricket Stadium hosted the opening ceremony for the first time, with management by Multan Waste Management Company (MCMW).
 Along with the virtual reality, the ceremony also featured augmented reality and drone art for the first time.

 Aima Baig opened with "Qaumi Taranah", followed by Muhammad Aurangzeb, CEO HBL Pakistan, and Najam Sethi addressing the audience.
 Then Sahir Ali Bagga performed along with Baig, followed by a performance by dance group named The Colony.
 Afterwards, the anthem was played with Gill, Azhar, and Shafi on-stage, and the ceremony was closed with the fireworks.

+Reception

+Upon release, Sarah B. Haider reported in Arab News that the anthem left "fans divided" on social media, with several expressing "disappointment".
+BBC Urdu reported that Ali Zafar's name started trending on Twitter as fans remembered his previous PSL anthems.
+However, Zafar called to respect these singers and the song.
+Omair Alavi reported in VOA Urdu that the anthem was receiving mix reactions on social media, while Dawn Images summed up some fan tweets and concluded that Shae Gill "might be the saving grace".

+Cricket journalist Qadir Khawaja conducted an online poll for the anthem's review with "good", "average", "below average", and "pathetic"; each of these had almost equal votes, however, Khawaja himself noted it to be "below average".
+Arfa Feroz called it "turned out disappointing after so much patience".
+A reviewer in Dawn appreciated all the singers and called it "a nice little peppy track".
+Manahil Tahira of The Express Tribune called it "a bigger letdown" for the "cricket enthusiasts" and the "respective fans" of the anthem's artists.